oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 Create Saved Table Views (Grid Views)
 -------------------------------------

 A saved view is a table with applied filters or custom orders.
-The default table view is what you see when you open a page with all single-type records.
+The default table view is what you see when opening a page with all single-type records.
 It shows unfiltered data.

 .. note:: For some entities, additional default table views exist (e.g., **Open Leads** for leads, **Duplicated Accounts** for accounts).

-If there is a frequent set of filters and/or ordering that you need to use, save them as a custom table view.
+If you need to use a frequent set of filters, save them as a custom table view.

 To save a table as a new one:

 1. Click **Options** next to the table name.
 2. Click **Save as**.
-3. In the dialog, define a name of the new table view and set it as default if necessary.
+3. In the dialog, define the name of the new table view and set it as default if necessary.
 4. Click **Save**.
 5. To open a particular table view, click the arrow next to the current view name, and then click the name of the view you want to open.